The Acme Brewery of San Francisco was established in 1907 by

 by buying and selling in bulk they could materially reduce expenses.

-Only two of the breweries continued as plants of the (renamed)
+Only two of the breweries continued as operating plants of the (renamed)

-California Brewing Association: the Acme Brewery, and the
+California Brewing Association (CBA): the Acme Brewery, and the

 National Brewery.
 All of the other breweries ceased production

-and closed, but their parent companies continued to operate
+and closed, but their parent companies continued as principals

 In October, 1917, Anton Dolenz left the Oakland